quietui/quiet/docs/docs/developers/contributing.md

 layout: docs
 ---

-Quiet UI is an open source project, meaning everyone can use it and contribute to its development.
+Quiet UI is a [source-available](/license) project, meaning everyone can use it and contribute to its development.
 There are many ways to contribute, and some of the most important contributions come from those who never write a single line of code.
 Here's a list of ways you can make a meaningful contribution to the project:

 - Submitting well-written bug reports
 - Submitting feature requests that are within the scope of the project